*This post may contain affiliate links to products I use and trust. Please read

 It had never occurred to me to check other airports when traveling.
 I always went for convenience.

-Let’s say you live in Charlotte, NC and want to travel to New Orleans, LA the weekend of October 8th.
 You would assume that your only option is to fly out of the Charlotte Douglas Airport into the New Orleans International Airport.

 You could do this and your flight would be $323 round trip.
-That’s not too bad!
+Thats not too bad!
 But, what if you could fly even cheaper?

-Now, keep in mind smaller airports typically do not have a large flight selection.
 Meaning they may not fly to your chosen location every day or they may only have one flight out per day.
-Also, they may utilize “budget” airlines.
+Also, they may utilize budgetairlines.

 Budget airlines are able to offer cheaper rates because they tend to be fee heavy.
 Some of them charge booking fees, a checked baggage fee, carry on luggage fee, and a fee for choosing your own seat.
-The ancillary charges can add up pretty quickly!

 3. Take Advantage of an Infant Lap Child

 Did you know that children under the age of 2 (24 months) do not have to have a seat on the airplane?
-They can sit on your lap coming and going!
-With most

-With international flights, the infant’s ticket fare is normally 10% of the adult fare plus taxes.
-That’s still not bad.
+With international flights, the infants ticket fare is normally 10% of the adult fare plus taxes.
+Thats still not bad.

-Keep in mind you can only have one lap child per adult.
 Said adult has to be over the age of 15.
-Also, if your child turns two during the course of the trip, you’ll have to purchase a return ticket for them.
+Also, if your child turns two during the course of the trip, youll have to purchase a return ticket for them.

 4. Utilize Hotels with Kitchens and Kitchenettes